JanHerca/urantiapedia/output/wikijs/en/help/start.md

 To facilitate addition of content, a program called *Urantiapedia Tools* is under development.
 This program automates format conversion tasks and helps with content review tasks.

 Both *Urantiapedia Tools* and *Wiki.js* will receive new functionality as *Urantiapedia* extends its content types.
 The developments and the content files are available from the web [Urantiapedia at GitHub](https://github.com/JanHerca/urantiapedia).
-This website is public and anyone can make contributions following the GitHub methodology.
+This website is public and anyone can make contributions following the GitHub methodology or just sending content through email.

 ## How is it organized?